In Drosophila, sepia eyes (se), curled wings (cu) ... | Channels for Pearson+

 In Drosophila, sepia eyes (se), curled wings (cu) and ebony body (e) are encoded by recessive genes found on chromosome 3.
 A researcher crosses se cu e/ + + + females with se cu e/ se cu e males and obtains the following progeny data:

-Determine the coefficient of coincidence across this region when the frequency of crossing over is 22% for genes se and cu and 16.6% for genes cu and e.
+The frequency of crossing over is 22% for genes se and cu and 16.6% for genes cu and e.
+Determine the interference value for this data set.

 Learn this concept